victorgrein/magnus-ai/README.md

 # Evo AI - AI Agents Platform

-Evo AI is an open-source platform for creating and managing AI agents, enabling integration with different AI models and services.
+Evo AI is an free platform for creating and managing AI agents, enabling integration with different AI models and services.

 ## 🚀 Overview